all-c-a-p-s/MetalFish/README.md

 Accomplishments:
 - beating my dad
-- turning my laptop into a fucking toaster and draining its battery
+- turning my laptop into a literal toaster and draining its battery